What is a Good Interest Rate on a Personal Loan?

 Bottom line

-When borrowing money, getting a good interest rate lowers your monthly payment and reduces the overall cost of the loan.
+When borrowing money, securing a good interest rate lowers your monthly payment and reduces the overall cost of the loan.
 But interest rates are based on a number of factors, including your credit score, repayment term and type of loan.

 You can improve your odds of getting a good rate by improving your credit score, shortening the loan term and other strategies.
 Shop a few lenders to compare your options and find the best terms for your borrowing needs.